November 11th

 The poet laments that the truly virtuous—the rare few, who live in harmony with their values and admire virtue in others—are hard to find.

-True virtue, after all, lies in balance: the golden mean between excess and deficiency.
-A simple person is indeed rare, whose thoughts, words, and actions align.
+True virtue, after all, lies in balance—the golden mean between excess and deficiency.
+Indeed, a simple person whose thoughts, words, and actions align, is rare.

 pada vigrahaH: